SarahMcCoy/sarahmccoy/README.md

 - 👋🏾 First programming language I learned was "Hello World" Python
 - 🤓 I geek out about all things chess
 - 📖 I love reading.
-I am currently reading The Atlas Paradox by Olive Blake
+I am currently reading Turtles All The Way Down by John Green
 - 🎮 If I'm not coding or studying, you'll find me playing a video game.
 My favorite game of all time; is The Legend of Zelda: Breath of the Wild.
 I’m looking forward to The Legend of Zelda: Tear of the Kingdom will release later this year.
 - My most recent project was taking the Animal Crossing New Horizon catalog to see what items are the most profitable in the game.